 I've put together some information on the 2 most important fertilizers for your organic garden.
 These are great organic lawn fertilizer products, too.

-The fertilizers are actually more accurately called "biostimulants" because to be legally called a fertilizer, a product needs to have a lot of nitrogen, phosphorus and potassium - much more than we even want to apply, and much more than can be obtained from most natural sources.
+The fertilizers are actually more accurately called "biostimulants" because to be technically called a fertilizer, a product needs to have a lot of nitrogen, phosphorus and potassium - much more than we even want to apply, and much more than can be obtained from most natural sources.

-We're more interested in broad-spectrum, natural organic fertilizers with dozens of nutrients as well as other benefits, and that's where biostimulants come in.
+We're mostly more interested in broad-spectrum, natural organic fertilizers with dozens of nutrients as well as other benefits, and that's where biostimulants come in.